liveahero-wiki/liveahero-wiki.github.io/_charas/furlong.md

 {% capture BIO_S01 %}
 A firefighter belonging to Orient City's fire department.

 He's an alien from another world.
-His full name is Hull Furlong Hale.
+His full name is Hal Furlong Hale.

 His basal body temperature is higher than average because he originates from a planet that has a relatively hotter climate in comparision to Earth's.